cometbft/cometbft/docs/core/mempool.md

 ## 2. Nop

 `nop` (short for no operation) mempool is used when the ABCI application developer wants to build their own mempool.
-When `type=nop`, transactions are not stored anywhere and are not gossiped to other peers using the P2P network.
+When `type = "nop"`, transactions are not stored anywhere and are not gossiped to other peers using the P2P network.

 Submitting a transaction via the existing RPC methods (`BroadcastTxSync`,